 But for “skin in the game” operations, selection and evolution don’t care about great talk and ideas unless they translate into results.
 They care what you do with the thing more than that you know the thing.
 They care about actually avoiding risk rather than your extensive knowledge of risk management theories.
 (Of course, in many areas of modernity there is no skin in the game, so talking and rationalizing can be and frequently are selected for.)

 As Taleb did with his hiring heuristic, this should teach us to be a little skeptical of taking good talkers at face value, and to be a little skeptical when we see “unexplainable” success in someone we consider “not as smart.”
 There might be a disconnect we’re not seeing because we’re seduced by a narrative.
 (A problem someone like Lee Kuan Yew avoided by focusing exclusively on what worked.)

-And we don't have to give up our intellectual pursuits in order to appreciate this nugget of wisdom; Taleb is right, but it's also true that combining the rigorous, skeptical knowledge of “what actually works” with an ever-improving theory structure of the world might be the best combination of all — selected for in many more environments than simple git-er-done ability, which can be extremely domain and environment dependent.
+We don’t have to give up our intellectual pursuits in order to appreciate this nugget of wisdom; Taleb is right, but it’s also true that combining the rigorous, skeptical knowledge of “what actually works” with an ever-improving theory structure of the world might be the best combination of all — selected for in many more environments than simple git-er-done ability, which can be extremely domain and environment dependent.
 (The green lumber guy might not have been much good outside the trading room.)